Arnica montana

 Notes/Cautions

-An experienced practitioner should oversee internal use.
-Used in other than homeopathic or minute doses, Arnica is poisonous!
+experienced practitioner should oversee internal use.
+Used in other than homeopathic or minute doses, Arnica is

 i am not a doctor, and I am not licensed to diagnose or prescribe. this post is for informational purposes only.
 Please research for yourself and consult with a professional before use.